 Give It Time

-Sometimes cats don’t like some people, and the best thing to do in this case is to ignore it and let it come to you.
-Attempting to pet the cat or force it to like you will most likely be seen as an act of aggression by the cat.
-Cats are curious creatures, and if you keep some treats in your pocket and ignore it unless it comes near you, the cat will begin to see you are not a threat and trust you more.
-Once it likes you, it is less likely to bite.
+Sometimes cats don’t like some people, and the best thing to do in this case is to ignore them and let them come to you or another person.
+Attempting to pet the cat or force them to like you will most likely be seen as an act of aggression by the cat.
+Cats are curious creatures, and if you keep some treats in your pocket and ignore them unless they come near you, the cat will begin to see you are not a threat and trust you more.

 - 4 Signs Your Cat is Bored and How to Easily Fix it!